NATIONAL OLYMPIC COMMITTEE

 ~

-So, you cite this page as follows:
+So, you should cite this page as follows:

-Abrams, Harvey.
+IISOH Library & Museum.
 National Olympic Committee Directory, Page 1.

-Date that you viewed this page.
+The date that you viewed this page.

 Web pages change frequently -- and sometimes they disappear.